Have you been searching for some passive income ideas to earn money and bulk up your wallet without taking up all your time?

 Rental properties are great sources of passive income because you should have rent payments coming in from your tenants each month.

 Rental income is another way to dabble in real estate, but be more hands-on than REITs.

 It’s obviously not as easy as just buying a property – you will have to save up for the down payment and make a proper business plan.

 Hopefully, you will have other passive income streams to tide you over in case something happens such as a tenant not paying rent.
 Always pays to have a backup plan!

-In order to be even more hands-off, you could hire a management company to deal with the tenants.
+To be even more hands-off, you could hire a management company to deal with the tenants.
 If you wanted to do it yourself this could still be a fun work from home job.

 4. Open a High Yield Savings Account

-This one is a bit of a no brainer in terms of earning money on the money that you already have.
+This one is a bit of a no-brainer in terms of earning money on the money that you already have.

-It’s not somewhere that we would recommend putting all of your money as there are places which offer you more interest over time (e.g. through investing) but it’s still a good passive income stream to have.
+It’s not somewhere that we would recommend putting all of your money as there are places that offer you more interest over time (e.g. through investing) but it’s still a good passive income stream to have.

 The interest rates for each bank change all of the time so it’s worth doing your research and finding the best one for you.